-File name: Euler Method PE Tariff Model with Non-Nested CES and Three Sources of Supply
+File name: Euler Method PE Tariff Model with Non-Nested CES and Three Sources of Supply to the tariff change, or imports not subject to the tariff change.

-The constant elasticity of substitution (CES) model with perfect competition is the most common model in industry-specific trade policy analysis.
-It features one national market with three sources of supply.4 Consumers choose to buy domestically-produced products, imports that are subject to the tariff change, or imports not subject to the tariff change.
 The policy change is an increase or decrease in an ad valorem tariff on subject imports.
-The model presents impacts on prices, quantities, and expenditures in the industry under consideration.5 For example, this model would be appropriate for analyzing the price, quantity, and expenditure effects of a 10 percent tariff increase on Chilean apples in a single market with one domestically-produced variety of apples and two imported varieties (subject Chilean imports and all other non-subject imports).
+The model presents impacts on prices, quantities, and expenditures in the industry under consideration.
+For example, this model would be appropriate for analyzing the price, quantity, and expenditure effects of a 10 percent tariff increase on Chilean apples in a single market with one domestically-produced variety of apples and two imported varieties (subject Chilean imports and all other non-subject imports).